Investigating the Role of Communities and NGOs in Supporting Sustainable Crisis Translation in Hong Kong

 Description

-These challenges are also encountered by NGOs in their translation provisions, especially when serving minority language users.
-This project is situated in Hong Kong and aims to facilitate crisis communication with the city’s Nepalese and Pakistani South Asian (SA) residents who have been underprivileged in society and under-researched in the scholarly literature.
-The project will bring together two stakeholders, i.e. communities and NGOs, by introducing the practice of collaborative translation through a tailored training programme and developing a theoretically informed community of practice with technological support.
+Situated in HK, this project aims to facilitate crisis communication with the city’s Nepalese and Pakistani South Asian (SA) residents who have been underprivileged in society and under-researched in the scholarly literature.
+The project brings together two stakeholders, i.e. communities and NGOs, by introducing the practice of collaborative translation through a tailored training programme and developing a theoretically informed community of practice with technological support.

 Fingerprint